MIDSUMMER CONSERVATORY PROGRAMME

 • Weekends

-Throughout the programme, students on the Midsummer Conservatory Program will have a variety of excursions, master classes and group activities planned for them, including at the weekends.
+Throughout the programme, students on the Midsummer Conservatory Programme will have a variety of excursions, masterclasses and group activities planned for them, including at the weekends.

 The weekends will also provide students with some free time to explore as well as for learning lines, rehearsing together and preparing for the week ahead.

-For the planned day excursions to London and Stratford, students are provided with a food allowance and suggested cafes and restaurants (where BADA staff will also dine).
+Previous planned day excursions have included day trips to London and Stratford (students are provided with a food allowance and suggested cafes and restaurants to visit alongside BADA staff who will also dine).

 Events